 Persuading them to buy

 Keeping customers satisfied (so they come back!), by using the above and other strategies.

 This course develops your ability to analyse and manage marketing problems in an agricultural enterprise.
 Topics covered include: market research, management of your marketing, promotions, handling produce, packaging, distribution, customer relations and more.

 Agricultural marketing is concerned with relating the supply of products to its potential demand in such a way as to satisfy the needs and wants of buyers and create a profit for the supplier.
 The process of marketing is that of transferring goods and/or services from producer to consumer at a profit.
 It should add maximum value to the product at minimum cost.
 Marketing is thus concerned with such activities as:- pricing, selling, merchandising, advertising, promotion, packaging, market research, transport, destination, placement, planning, and accounting.
-In fact all those processes which will enable he/she to maximise the added value.
+In fact, all those processes which will enable you to maximise the added value.

 This course is comprised of eight lessons, outlined below:

 - The Role of Marketing

 - Approaches to Marketing